cilium/cilium/Documentation/bpf.rst

 it is transferred from XDP to the ``skb``.
-Vice versa, it can remove or reduce the size of the custom metadata through the same BPF helper function by moving ``data_meta`` away from ``data_hard_start`` again. ``data_meta`` can also be used soley for passing state between tail calls similarly to the ``skb->cb[]`` control block case that is accessible in tc BPF programs.
+Vice versa, it can remove or reduce the size of the custom metadata through the same BPF helper function by moving ``data_meta`` away from ``data_hard_start`` again. ``data_meta`` can also be used solely for passing state between tail calls similarly to the ``skb->cb[]`` control block case that is accessible in tc BPF programs.

 This gives the following relation respectively invariant for the ``struct xdp_buff``